 Globally, fintech financing has jumped six-fold over the past three years with over US$20 billion estimated to be reached in 2015, a 66% increase on 2014 (US$12 billion).

 Toby Heap, H2 Ventures, commented: “In an industry that will soon be irrevocably changed by the disruptive effect of innovation, the companies doing fintech best are those most likely to succeed.
-Already, some of the world’s major financial centers are equally becoming known as centers for fintech innovation: London and New York, and more recently Sydney.”
+Already, some of the world’s major financial centres are equally becoming known as centres for fintech innovation: London and New York, and more recently Sydney.”

 “This year’s Fintech 100 highlights the truly global nature of fintech innovation, with startups from 20 countries on the list.
-Many of these companies have an X-factor that captured attention – exciting new fintechs with bold, disruptive and potentially game-changing ideas.”
+Many of these companies have an ‘X-factor’ that has captured our attention – exciting new fintechs with bold, disruptive and potentially game-changing ideas.”

 Ian Pollari, Global co-lead of KPMG’s Fintech practice added: “The speed and energy with which fintech innovation is impacting financial services is gathering global momentum on many measures.
 This year’s report underscores the international nature of fintech, with the broad geographic diversity of the fintech companies featured.
 It is the Fintech 100 companies that are pushing the frontier of new products, services, technology and business models in financial services.
 Those within the financial services sector who ignore the innovations of the Fintech 100 cohort do so at their peril.”

 “The report identifies payments as being the part of the fintech sector most at risk of digital disruption and we also note the rapid emergence of insurance fintech.
 It is also positive to see the development of the fintech ‘enablers’, which are seeking to provide services and capabilities to financial institutions.
 This needs to form a core part of how incumbent’s seek to respond to the threats and opportunities that come from disruption,” he said.

 Key highlights from the Fintech 100 report include: